Ben8819/Benjamin.D_Cybersecurity-Portfolio/Projects/SOC_Home_Lab/README.md

 <br>

 ### 📄 Root Files
-- Read Me — Project overview, goals
+- Read Me — Project overview, goals <--- You are here
-- How to Navigate this project — Step-by-step guide to reading this repository
+- [How to Navigate this project](How_To_Navigate_This_Project.md) — Step-by-step guide to reading this repository

 ---